asmyasikova83/Frequency_Following_Response_Astim/README.md

 ## Audio stimuli generation

-creates WAV with audio stimuli Da syllable or sinusoidal tones with a predefined range of frequencies
+Script create_wav.py creates WAV with audio stimuli Da syllable or sinusoidal tones with a predefined range of frequencies

 Example call: